 I’ll find links from this blog and post them up later.
 Right now I’m just ticked.
 Why?
 Because last season OCR’s Mark Whicker is on Duck Calls with Josh Brewster.
 So I call in and share the idea and observation.
 Brewster mocks the suggestion saying that he’s not a brain surgeon and Whicker backs him saying he hasn’t seen anything.

-So today I’m reading Ducks News and Murphy is quoted, ”As far as goaltending, Hillsy [Jonas Hiller] struggled at the start of last year.
+So today I’m reading Ducks News and Murray is quoted, “As far as goaltending, Hillsy [Jonas Hiller] struggled at the start of last year.
 The heads thing just hadn’t gone away.”

 The point is you can trust this blog.
 Fact is I’ve forgotten more about hockey than most people ever learn (including some media pros) and I’ll always give ya the straight skinny.

 Maybe that’s because my only interest is bringing you closer to the game.
 And oh yeah, if you really know your stuff, it isn’t necessary to put down callers to your radio show and posters on your blog.
 You take their ideas out for a walk and build on them.
 That’s how we play here.